NREL/pySMARTS/README.md

     pip install -e .

  Please note that you will be responsible of downloading SMARTS 2.9.5 from NREL website, and setting `SMARTSPATH` environment variable to the location of the executable.
+  We suggest you install SMARTS on a folder that you have full access and permissions to modify files like your Document folder (i.e. Program Files might give you trouble).